vitalets/playwright-bdd/README.md

 </details>

 #### Phase 2: Run generated test files with Playwright runner
 Playwright runner takes generated test files and runs them as usual.
-For each test `playwright-bdd` creates isolated Cucumber World with injected Playwright fixtures (`page`, `browser`, etc).
+For each test `playwright-bdd` creates isolated Cucumber World with Playwright fixtures (`page`, `browser`, etc).
 It allows to write step definitions using Playwright API:

 <details>
 <summary>Example of step definition</summary>